Chapter 17

 “One does not stumble on a place like this with only hours to live,” Mia countered, gazing at the horseman before lowering her eye to the children gathered close at her sides.
 Then returning her eyes to John, “The hand of God brought you here.”

 “Could be, I suppose.”
-Then, breaking into a smile, he turned to the twins, “So what was it like being buried in an avalanche?”
+And moving his eyes to the twins, “So what was it like being buried in an avalanche?”

 “What’s an avalanche?” asked Noah, his fur-lined face a picture of puzzlement.